 Size matters (so does budget).

 The build plate on our machine is about 400 mm square.
 Here is a link to a design that you can build to handle 4 foot by 8 foot sheet goods.
+Here is a link to some notes about a machine that we are building that will be capable of cutting 2 foot by four foot stock.
 Each design has its advantages and disadvantages.
-The stiffness of a machine is another consideration.
+The stiffness of a machine is one consideration.
 Milling wood or plastic can be done with a relatively flexible machine but milling aluminum requires greater stiffness.
 Milling steel requires much greater stiffness and is beyond our experience.

 Our 3 axis CNC mill was assembled from a kit we bought from OpenBuilds.
 While OpenBuilds is no longer in business, here is a link to a hardware kit by another manufacturer that is based on the same design.
 Here is a video showing how it is assembled.
 The machine is made from aluminum V-slot rails, which are available from a number of online suppliers.
 MakerStore.cc is one such supplier.
 MakerTechStore.com is another.
 In addition to the aluminum rails, the build requires the following: 1. gantries that ride on wheels along the rails, 2. plates at the ends of the gantries that accept the drive screws and motor hardware, 3. drive screws, nuts, bearings and standoffs for the motors, 4. motors (NEMA 23 steppers) and couplers (that connect the motors to the drive screws, 4. a small router and mounting hardware, 5. a hefty power supply (we use 24V DC) and 6. a controller board (we use the T41U5XBB with a Teensy 4.1 microcontroller which was one of the earlier available for grblHAL), and stepper motor drivers.
 Of course, you need a computer to drive it.
 We use a Raspberry Pi model 4b.